dotnet/docs/docs/standard/linq/create-document-namespaces-csharp.md

 ---
 title: "How to create a document with namespaces in C# - LINQ to XML"
-description: Learn how to create documents in C# that have namespaces. ms.date: 07/20/2015 ms.assetid: 37e63c57-f86d-47ac-88a7-2c2d107def30
+description: Use the XNamespace object in C# to create documents that have default namespaces or namespaces with a prefix. ms.date: 07/20/2015 ms.assetid: 37e63c57-f86d-47ac-88a7-2c2d107def30
 ---